 While China has millennia of experience and expertise in mushroom cultivation and extraction, there are issues with pollution, heavy metals and pesticide residue, depending on the region and variety of mushroom grown.
-This does not mean a consumer should automatically rule out “from China,” but you will have to do due diligence, asking for a COA (certificate of analysis) that will show the heavy metal assay results.
+This does not mean a consumer should automatically rule out “from China,” as most of the highest quality medicinal mushrooms are grown there.

 There are companies in North America that are growing medicinal mushrooms, but some of these medicinal mushrooms are labeled “myceliated grain,” which is more grain than mushroom.

 Mushroom substrates (organic material for the spores to grown on) can be straw, sawdust, oats, rice, and other grains.
 There is an ongoing dispute among medicinal mushroom companies about which substrate is best.
 It’s clear from the scientific analysis of various mushrooms grown on different substrates, that wood is a superior substrate for mushrooms.
 Wood-grown medicinal mushrooms have measurable active compounds which determine mushroom quality.

 After hours and hours of reading various claims and assertions, I’ve come away with this: any medicinal mushroom powder that includes fruiting body ensures at least that it’s not myceliated grain.
 And until we have more science on the grain-versus-wood debate over medicinal mushroom growing techniques, it appears that myceliated grain is a low-activity, inexpensive ingredient masquerading as a true medicinal mushroom.

 It makes sense that a dog would eat mushrooms, but horses?